Explaining the Difference: "For" and "Since"

 I prefer to eat out, for I'm too lazy to cook.

-For he is a good person, he is blessed with many friends.
+For he is a good person, he's blessed with many friends.

-Students should know that this usage is very old-fashioned.
-They may read it in a classic novel or hear it in a theater play, but they will probably never hear "for" used this way in a normal conversation.
-However, it can be useful to know, even if they don't have an opportunity to use it themselves!
+Be sure to point out that while they may read it in a classic novel or hear it in a theater play, students will probably never hear "for" used this way in a normal conversation.
+However, it can be useful to know, even if they don't have an opportunity to use it themselves.

 You can also quiz them by giving them a "since" statement and asking them to rephrase it as a "for" statement.

-This will help to strongly establish the different usages in their minds, and they will be more prepared to use and understand these important words in real-life situations.
+Exercises like these will help to establish the different usages in their minds, preparing them to use these important words skillfully in real-life situations.